-Open a new jshell session.
+Open an interactive session in DrJava and reset the interactions pane.
 We will use our first import statement here.
 The import statement works much as it does in Python.
 Importing the class java.util.Arrays will give us a convenient way to print the contents of an array; the built-in string representation of an array is useless.